Sponsor Licence Application Guidance

 For the sponsor licence application, employers must reach the required obligations as the employer of a foreign worker, before and during employment.

-If your UK sponsor license application is approved, the company/ business will be awarded an A-rated licence and will be listed in the register of sponsors.
+If your UK sponsor licence application is approved, the company/ business will be awarded an A-rated licence and will be listed in the register of sponsors.

 If the company/business, however, does not meet the duties as a sponsor, the sponsor licence could be downgraded to a “B rating.”
 If this happens, the UK visa and immigration office will provide an action plan.
 The business/company will need to follow the action plan to upgrade your licence back to an A-rating.
 An action plan costs £1,476.